 No. Here’s why:

 Your dryer is designed to exhaust heat and moisture as it dries.
-At the same time, small bits of escaped dust, pet/human hair, and fabric fibers travel down into the exhaust pipe to the outside.
+At the same time, tiny bits of escaped dust, pet/human hair, and fabric fibers travel down into the exhaust pipe to the outside.
 Add your favorite fabric softener to the mix, and over time, you’ve got a sticky potpourri of highly flammable build-up.

 Here are some signs your dryer exhaust duct is not safely clear: